Boomslang: Venom

-In 1957, herpetologist Karl Schmidt died after being bitten by a juvenile boomslang, which he had doubted could produce a fatal dose.
+In 1957, herpetologist Karl Schmidt died after having been bitten by a juvenile boomslang, which he had doubted could produce a fatal dose.
 He made notes on the symptoms he experienced almost to the end.
 D. S. Chapman reported eight serious envenomations by boomslangs between 1919 and 1962, two of which were lethal.

 Boomslang monovalent antivenom was developed during the 1940s.
 The South African Vaccine Producers manufactures a monovalent antivenom for use in boomslang envenomations.
-Treatment of bites may also require complete blood transfusions, especially after 24 to 48 hours without antivenom.
+Treatment of bites may also require complete blood transfusions, especially if over 24-48 hours have passed without antivenom.

-The boomslang is a timid snake, and bites generally occur only when people attempt to handle, catch, or kill the animal.
-When confronted and cornered, it inflates its neck and assumes an "S"-shaped striking pose.
+The boomslang is a timid snake, and bites generally occur only when people attempt to handle, catch, pursue or kill the animal.
+When confronted and cornered, it inflates its neck and assumes an S-shaped striking pose, a key indicator of any snake species feeling threatened.